 From the distributor’s viewpoint, there is the incentive to be associated with a particular company’s products or brands, potentially on an exclusive basis within that territory.

-At BakerLaw we have experience in advising and negotiating both suppliers and distributors of all sizes in many overseas territories concerning the establishment of formal supplier/distributor relationships.Issues for consideration should include supplier’s conditions of sale, price and payment review, minimum quantity supplies/sales, IPR protection and term/renewal/termination provisions.
+At BakerLaw our commercial lawyers have experience in advising and negotiating both suppliers and distributors of all sizes in many overseas territories concerning the establishment of formal supplier/distributor relationships.Issues for consideration should include supplier’s conditions of sale, price and payment review, minimum quantity supplies/sales, IPR protection and term/renewal/termination provisions.